Fractal Compressive Sensing: Methods

 \subsection{Pseudo-Random Fractal}

 As central $k$-space comprises a large portion of natural images, the fractal from \ac{ChaoS} was designed in part to tile the central region.
-As such, Chandra et al.~\cite{chandra_chaotic_2018} discuss the correlation between possible discrete gradients ($m$ or $s$) for an $N\times N$ image, and the first point tiled by each slice.
-In this correlation, central $k$-space can be tiled by selecting \ac{DRT} gradients whose first corresponding point lies closest to the origin.
-In order to fuse \ac{ChaoS} and \ac{CS}, we develop a method to achieve randomness within this structure by initially selecting $\mu$ values of $m$ and $s$ that best tile this region as-per their first point's distance from the origin.
+As such, Chandra et al.~\cite{chandra_chaotic_2018} discuss the correlation between possible discrete gradients ($m$ or $s$) for an $N\times N$ image, and points tiled by each slice.
+In this correlation, central $k$-space can be tiled by selecting \ac{DRT} gradients whose corresponding Farey vector~\cite{hardy_introduction_1975} lies closest to the origin~\cite{chandra_robust_2014}.
+In order to fuse \ac{ChaoS} and \ac{CS}, we develop a method to achieve randomness within this structure by initially selecting $\mu$ values of $m$ and $s$ that best tile this region as-per their Farey vector's distance from the origin.
 We then select $\nu = \left \lfloor{rN} \right \rfloor - \mu$ lines from pseudo-random values of $(m, s)$, where $r \in [0, 1]$ controls the reduction factor.
 In total, this gives $\left \lfloor{rN} \right \rfloor$ lines each with $N$ points.
 Figure~\ref{fig:mask-0} shows an example of this new \ac{p.frac} sampling pattern compared to a uniform \ac{2D} random Cartesian pattern.
 We observe ``randomness'' is generated per-quadrant of $k$-space, as sampling is mirrored and reflected within the \ac{DFT}.
 Figure~\ref{fig:fracs} illustrates 5 stages of adding \ac{DRT} lines for a $257\times257$ image, the figure demonstrates how central $k$-space is captured by the first $\mu$ deterministic lines (stages $1$ and $2$), with remaining $k$-space tiled by $\nu$ randomised lines.

 As far as we are aware, no other Fourier-based sampling pattern can produce such randomness while adhering to deterministic lines or digital projections.
 Further, coverage of $k$-space is guaranteed to be uniform and approximately orthogonal.
 As a result, we expect (and demonstrate in Section~\ref{fcs:spr}) highly incoherent sampling that ensures the $\ell_2$-norm is well preserved and produces unstructured image artefacts.